Program Administrator

 Class of 2024

-"I I believe everyone has their own story to tell; I always believed that every story could be inspiring for someone.
+"I believe everyone has their own story to tell; I always believed that every story could be inspiring for someone.
 Therefore, I want to share my passion for engineering and personal experiences with underrepresented and first-generation students like myself.
 I want to inspire them to not be afraid to pursue their interests in STEM because no matter the background one comes from or their life circumstances, anyone with the willingness to serve others and improve their talent can be successful in the field."

 Headshot of Fatimah Mumuney